kevinolega/callcentertrainingtips/assets/pages/sales-english-lessons.md

 <p style="color:black;">Your lessons are not limited to paying, reading, then watching videos after you enroll.</p>
 <p style="color:black;">You must participate in the writing exercises and phone coaching to sharpen your communication skills.</p>
 <p style="color:black;">You need to read and follow all the instructions carefully.</p>
-<p style="color:black;">Please give your best to complete all the written exercises and be on time during phone coaching.</p>
+<p style="color:black;">I recommend you give your best to complete all the written exercises and be on time during phone coaching for maximum results.</p>
 </details>

 <details>